Ring Road Iceland Self Drive

 Note: There is a fee to use the Vadlaheidargong Tunnel in northern Iceland (just east of Akureyri).
 Register online with your license plate and credit card information ahead of time at Veggjald.is (there is no toll booth).

-• Respect Wildlife – Slow down around farm animals and wildlife.
+While driving the Ring Road in Iceland, be sure to slow down around farm animals and wildlife.
 You will most definitely encounter sheep on the road at some point during your drive.
+We even had to wait for sheep to exit a tunnel in the north!

 Sheep Beside the Road Iceland